“Give it all back to St. Albans!”

 Linwood Annis Randlett (1906-1992) began working at his father’s Hartland Grain & Grocery Store when he was about 10 years old.
 Following his marriage to Ada Louise Cyr (1908-1993) in 1927, he soon became a partner in the business with his father and its eventual successor.

-Linwood A. Randlett at Hartland Grain & Grocery Grain Main Street Warehouse – c1939
+Linwood A. Randlett at Hartland Grain & Grocery Grain Storage Warehouse – c1939

 (Photo courtesy of Estelle Randlett Tapley)